 A Background of the Prestigious Firefighter Challenge Coin

 There's an old saying that goes "All men are created equal, then a few become firemen".
-It hails firemen as a cut above the average man because of his bravery and skill in the face of a blaze.
+It shows firemen as a cut above the average man because of his bravery and skill in the face of danger.

 One of the ways firefighters are being honored is by the use of a firefighter challenge coin.
 Each coin has a special design and with an event or specific honor in mind.
 Then firefighters who show dedication above and beyond the call of their duty receive a coin.